-- This consists of C/D and C/T field.
-This is an identifier to identify logical channel type related to the information mounted on MAC SDU, and identify FACH-ACK. - When several DTCHs are assigned to an UE, this identifier identifies each DTCH. - The bit configuration is presented in Table 9.2.2.1.1.
+- This is an identifier to identify logical channel type related to the information mounted on MAC SDU, and identify FACH-ACK. - When several DTCHs are assigned to an MS, this identifier identifies each DTCH. - The bit configuration is presented in Table 9.2.2.1.1.